 Members of the family left behind by Marine LCpl.
 Greg Buckley Jr. have filed suit against several Department of Defense entities and individuals, alleging they were systematically misled about the death of their loved one at the hands of an Afghan “ally.”

 The complaint, according to a Washington Post report Thursday, was filed Wednesday in U.S. District Court in New York, and names the Department of Defense, the Navy Department and the Naval Criminal Investigative Service as defendants.
 In addition, it names Gen. James F. Amos, the soon-to-retire commandant of the Marine Corps as defendants who was in the news last week for other reasons.
+This Marine’s family feel mislead and angry about not being told the full story behind their son’s death.
+Unfortunately, this happens to many other people as well, and all they want is justice and answers about their loved one.
+If a loved one has died under wrongful death circumstances and it appears complicated, there is a survival action after a wrongful death lawsuit that they can bring against the people held responsible.

-News of the lawsuit brings back memories of MaryLiz Grossetto’s response to a question — Should families of U.S. Soldiers be able to sue Department of Defense? — I raised Aug.
+News of the lawsuit brings back memories of MaryLiz Grossetto’s response to a question.
+Should families of U.S. Soldiers be able to sue Department of Defense? – I raised Aug.
 23, 2013, and posted on the Facebook page dedicated to her 21-year-old nephew who was killed during a “Green-on-Blue” (a.k.a., “Insider”) attack in Afghanistan Aug.
 10, 2012.
 Excerpts from her response appear below with only minor edits:

 Bob, if you had asked anyone in my family that question a year ago I’m pretty sure the answer would have been “NO.”